carlmartus/signalbroker-server/README.md

 To get aquainted to the system the easiest way to get going is by checking out the simple [telnet guide](apps/app_telnet/README.md)

 However, the preferred way of accessing the system is by using grpc.
-Follow this [link](apps/app_telnet/README.md)
+Follow this [link](/apps/grpc_service/proto_files) to find the protofiles, and browse the [examples](/examples/grpc) to get inspiration

 ## Starting the server